*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 But there is a slight natural sweetness that helps to make the overall experience much more palatable.
 One thing I want to add is that what I’m talking about a natural sweetness it’s important to understand that it’s not sugary.

-There’s a big difference between sweet and sugary and once you have enough experience tea-drinking teas you’ll understand just how big a difference that distinction is.
+There’s a big difference between sweet and sugary and once you have enough experience with tea drinking you’ll understand just how big a difference that distinction is.

 Its Very Smooth